Electric cars

 For Employees

-If you're considering an electric vehicle, several factors suggest acting sooner rather than later:
+If you're considering an electric vehicle, several factors suggest acting now:

-Lock in current terms: Salary sacrifice arrangements established before potential changes continue under existing favourable conditions
+• Lock in current terms: Salary sacrifice arrangements established before the 2028 mileage charge continue under existing favourable conditions.

-Beat the 2028 pay-per-mile tax: Any vehicles delivered before 2028 would likely be grandfathered and exempt from future mileage-based charges
+• Beat the 2028 pay-per-mile tax: Any vehicles delivered before 2028 will likely be grandfathered and exempt from future mileage-based charges.

 Explore our full range here.

-4. Benefits packages need diversification: Relying solely on pensions is increasingly risky
+• Benefits packages need diversification: Relying solely on pensions is now riskier than ever.

-This article is based on speculation and reports current as of 18 November 2025, prior to the Autumn Budget on 26 November 2025.
-All potential policy changes are subject to confirmation in the Chancellor's Budget statement.
+This article reflects the confirmed measures from the Autumn Budget 2025, delivered on 26 November 2025.
 Tax treatment depends on individual circumstances and may be subject to change. loveelectric recommends seeking independent financial and tax advice appropriate to your situation.

 Related posts